-I provide writing and editing services to universities, research institutions, medical centers, and corporate clients.
+I write and edit content for universities and other research institutions, primarily on biomedical and business management topics.
 I've produced features, profiles, newsletter articles, white papers, blog posts, and case studies on topics ranging from pain treatment to civic education.

 Clients include Stanford University, UC Berkeley, Lucile Packard Children's Hospital, Northwestern University's Kellogg School of Management, Yale School of Management, Covance, Cure Forward, the NIH's Center for Cancer Research, and NanoString Technologies.